 A continual and advanced study of proper diction in English, German, French and Italian for singing.
 The use of the International Phonetic Alphabet and transliteration skills will be the central focus of the course of study.

-Required for all vocal majors.
-Offered, as needed, at departmental discretion, fall semester.
+Offered, as needed, at departmental discretion.